jedisct1/libsodium-doc/advanced/stream_ciphers.md

 # Stream ciphers

-Sodium includes implementations of XSalsa20/20 and ChaCha20/20 stream ciphers.
+Sodium includes implementations of the Salsa20, XSalsa20, ChaCha20 and XChaCha20 stream ciphers.

 These functions are stream ciphers.
 They do not provide authenticated encryption.